Dre Campbell Farm

 Another option is to use ladybugs.
 Ladybugs are a great choice because they feed on mites and other plant pests and can help to get rid of them quickly.

 Another plus?
-Ladybugs are really cute, so it’s an added bonus that you’ll be getting rid of pests while also adding some beauty to your garden.
+Ladybugs are pretty, so it’s an added bonus that you’ll be getting rid of pests while also adding some beauty to your garden.

 Learn more about how to bring ladybugs into your garden.